loop023/wtiberium/trunk/Docs/readme.txt

 Q/A :
 	Q: Those dynamic lights lag my PC, how do i remove it?
-	A: Open up your console and type in "WTiberium_NoDynamicLights 1" (Without the quotation marks), you can also change the size by using "WTiberium_DynamicLightsSize" (Default 1).
+	A: Open up your console and type in "WTib_NoDynamicLights 1" (Without the quotation marks), you can also change the size by using "WTib_DynamicLightsSize" (Default 1).

 	Q: The tiberium grows to fast/slow!
-	A: you can use the commands "WTiberium_MaxProductionRate" and "WTiberium_MinProductionRate" to set the spawn rate of the tiberium, you can also limit the amount of tiberium entities spawned per entity with the command "WTiberium_MaxProduction".
+	A: you can use the commands "WTib_MaxProductionRate" and "WTib_MinProductionRate" to set the spawn rate of the tiberium, you can also limit the amount of tiberium entities spawned per entity with the command "WTib_MaxProduction".

 	Q: What should i use, RD/LS2 or RD/LS3?
 	A: WTiberium works with RD/LS2 and RD/LS3, however there is a bug of yet unknown origin that causes it to drop your FPS with RD/LS3,